 HIGHLIGHTS

-In February, Honor launched their first tablet of 2026 in Nepal with the Pad X7.
-And now, just two months later, Honor is back with their second tablet of the year, the Pad X8b.
-Along with it, they are also bringing in the Magic 8 Pro and the Honor X8d.
-But today, we will primarily be talking about the Pad X8b.
+Honor has launched the Pad X8b in Nepal, and it’s the brand’s first tablet to hit the market here in 2026.
+Along with it, they’ve also brought in the Magic 8 Pro and the Honor X8d.
+But here, we will primarily be talking about the Pad X8b.

-Now, Honor’s X series of smartphones is known for its durability, and that is what makes it stand out.
+As you probably know, Honor’s X series smartphones are known for their durability, and that’s what makes them stand out.
 But in Honor’s tablet lineup, that edge seems to be missing.
 So what does make it shine?
-Let’s find out.
+Let’s jump in and see.

 Let’s be honest, the budget tablet market in Nepal is not very competitive, and the variety is quite limited compared to the premium segment.
 Good budget tablets are hard to come by.
 So when Honor launched the Pad X7 at under Rs.
 20,000 with decent specs, it was a big deal.